 Decorating your fish tank with live plants

 - The amount of light your aquarium will need depends on the size of the tank.
-Ask a PetSmart store associate if you need help with aquarium lighting.
+The table below shows how much lighting to install or equivalent LED.

 - When considering plants for your tank, don’t choose so many that there isn’t enough room left over for the fish.

-- Use 2 to 3 inches of aquarium gravel, or other substrate designed for plants.
+- Layer the bottom of the aquarium with 2 to 3 inches (5-8 cm) of aquarium gravel (that’s about 1½ pounds of gravel per gallon of water), or other substrate designed for plants.

-- Bury plants in the gravel up to the base of their stems.
+- Add plants.
+Bury them in the gravel up to the base of their stems.
 For bulbs and tubers, cover the bulb with gravel up to the growing tip.

 - Use foreground plants, which stay short, in the front of the tank.

-- Use middle-ground plants, which grow about 4 to 10 inches tall, along the sides and to make features near the center of the aquarium.
+- Use middle-ground plants, which grow about 4 to 10 inches (10-25 cm) tall, along the sides and to leave an open swimming area near the center of the aquarium.

 - Use the tallest plants to hide the aquarium’s filter tubes and heaters, against the back wall of the aquarium.